What is Defensive Driving and Why Should Every Driver Learn It?

 Defensive driving is a set of driving skills and techniques that allow drivers to defend themselves against possible collisions caused by poor driving, weather, and unexpected events on the road.

+The core principles of defensive driving include awareness, anticipation, and reaction.
 Awareness involves monitoring the surroundings, monitoring other vehicles, and staying alert to potential hazards.

 Anticipation is predicting what other drivers might do and preparing for unexpected situations.
+Reaction involves making quick, safe decisions to avoid accidents.

+The concept of defensive driving emerged in the mid-20th century when road accidents became a significant public safety issue.
 The first formal defensive driving course was introduced by the National Safety Council in 1964, aiming to reduce collisions and improve driver safety.

 Over the decades, defensive driving courses have evolved to incorporate modern techniques and technologies, making them more relevant and effective.